Nanret123/Nanret123/README.md

 ### Hi there friends 👋.
 I'm Nanret.
-I'm a self-taught developer currently learning MERN Stack Web development.
+I'm a junior developer currently learning MERN Stack Web development.
 I'd like to work and collaborate with people who will help me in my tech journey.
 Gracias.

 <!--
 **Nanret123/Nanret123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.